 Joining NAPO National and your local chapter allows you to network and exchange ideas with other local organizers.
 Membership also adds to your credibility as a professional in this field.
 Your business will be listed on our Find An Organizer page, along with our members from all over Central Texas.

 Getting involved in a volunteer position with NAPO/NAPO Austin is also a great way to invest in your profession and contribute your skills and abilities to the programs/initiatives of the organization.

 Provisional and Professional Organizer Members (for Professional Organizers).
 Please note that in order to become a Provisional or Professional Organizer member of NAPO-Austin, you must first be a member of the national organization, NAPO.
 Join NAPO at www.napo.net.

-Associate Members are businesses and charities supportive of the professional organizing field, but who do not offer organizing services to the public.
-Associate Members are not required to be members of NAPO National and can join NAPO-Austin at any time.
+Business Partner Members are businesses and charities supportive of the professional organizing field, but who do not offer organizing services to the public.
+Business Partner Members are not required to be members of NAPO National and can join NAPO-Austin at any time.

 Please see the NAPO-Austin Join Us page for more member levels and benefits of membership.

 What happens at NAPO Austin meetings?